Automotive Sealants

 RTV Sealant

-Always clean the surface before applying the sealant, and try to keep it out of bolt holes.
+Always clean the surface before applying the sealant, and keep it out of bolt holes.
 Scrape any old gasket off the surface with a gasket remover, and clean the surface thoroughly for a leak-proof seal.
 Be careful not to remove any valuable surface from aluminum parts.